Native natural dye workshops in Bristol and the South West. Learn how to forage for dyes, extract colour, and dye uk grown cloth.

 The amount of support and enthusiasm for this project has been electric and ever so heartening!
 The BBC have graced our story with a full 3 minute feature on Points West News (below); Radio 4 have been in to interview us, and we have been written up in Selvedge Magazine, No Serial Number Magazine, Permaculture Magazine and several local Bristol papers including Bristol 24/7, The Bristol Magazine, Bristol Post, Bristol TV and the Mendip Times.

-We still have plenty of the 200 metres of Bristol Cloth available to pre-order and doing so is of great benefit to our campaign.
+We still have plenty of Bristol Cloth available to order and doing so is of great benefit to our campaign.
 The crowdfunder has now closed, so please go to the online store here to pre-order and support this project:

 Thank you to each and every one of you who has contributed to this project, be it with donations and pledges, sharing posts online and spreading the word amongst your community, writing about us, talking about us, encouraging us and sharing our excitement about this vital work.
 Together we are changing the way we manufacture textiles and positively influencing our shared future.